FluxML/fluxml.github.io/_posts/2020-06-29-acclerating-flux-torch.md

 ## Simple, intuitive API

 Our APIs make the PyTorch `Tensor`s mimic Julia arrays closely, in order to provide a Julian experience to Flux users.
-Torch.jl provides the `Tensor` type which closely follows the semantics of a regular Julia array, albeit while being managed by Torch.
+Torch.jl provides the `Tensor` type which closely follows the semantics of a regular Julia array, albeit while being managed by PyTorch.
 One can create a tensor with an API similar to `rand` or `zeros`.

 ```julia
 julia> z = Tensor(3,3)